 Deciduous, Trees, Flowers

-To 50 ft. tall and wide,with strong horizontal branching pattern; young growth is thorny.
-Broadly oval, scallop-edged, leathery, 1/2 –3-in.-long leaves are glossy dark green, turning rich purplish red in fall.
+This deciduous tree grows to 50 ft. tall and wide, with a strong horizontal branching pattern; young growth is thorny.
+Broadly oval, scallop-edged, leathery, 1/2–3-in.-long leaves are glossy dark green, turning rich purplish red in fall.
 Blooms very early; late freezes may destroy flower crop.
 Very small, round, inedible fruit.
-Less susceptible to fireblight than most pears.'Autumn Blaze'
+Less susceptible to fireblight than most pears.‘Autumn Blaze’

-Rounded form to 30 ft. tall, 25 ft. wide.
+Rounded form to 30 ft. tall and 25 ft. wide.
 Hardiest of the callery pears.
 Crimson fall color develops early.

 Called indigo bushes because some of their near relations are sources for indigo dye, these woody-stem...

 Leaves with wavy scalloped edges are brownish purple maturing to dark green; unimpressive fall color (...

 Native to the Pacific Northwest.
 Woody grower to 1–1 1/2 ft. high and wide, with toothed, blue-g...